swanson/swanson.github.com/_posts/2014-10-03-how-i-curate-the-indyhackers-newsletter.md

 Our list has grown 35% this year and we continue to have high engagement (70% open rate, 30% click-through).
 I'd love to be more intentional about finding new readers in 2015 and promoting the newsletter at meetups.

-If you run an Indianapolis meetup and want to encourage memebers to subscribe, that would be awesome.
+If you run an Indianapolis meetup and want to encourage members to subscribe, that would be awesome.
 We are always looking for cool projects, news, or events so don't be shy &mdash; even if it's self-promotion, we love sharing all the neat stuff people are working on.

 [subscribe]: http://indyhackers.us6.list-manage.com/subscribe?u=244b5370d41b5cf4146ec517c&id=b51f983563
 [msz]: https://twitter.com/mileszs